-China's economy is experiencing a significant slowdown, which is poised to transform global trade dynamics.
+China's economy is experiencing a significant slowdown, which is poised to transform global trade dynamics, particularly in Asia.
 During a recent briefing at the U.S. Department of State, Assistant Professor Ning Leng from Georgetown University highlighted the implications of this economic shift.
 He noted that China's traditional growth model is losing momentum, with declines in factory output, consumption, and investment becoming increasingly evident [c56b22f9].

-As a result of this slowdown, China is expected to export excess construction materials to the Global South, particularly to resource-rich countries in Southeast Asia and Latin America.
+As a result of China's slowdown, it is expected to export excess construction materials to the Global South, particularly to resource-rich countries in Southeast Asia and Latin America.
 This shift is part of a broader strategy to acquire natural resources, such as lithium and nickel, which are critical for China's manufacturing and technological sectors [c56b22f9].

 Moreover, China's agricultural imports are anticipated to strengthen trade relations with South America, further diversifying its trade partnerships.
 The stagnation in China's real estate sector may also lead to increased exports of surplus materials, allowing the country to maintain its position in international markets [c56b22f9].